malcolmosh/malcolmosh/Readme.md

 🎺 💾 🎺 💾 🎺 💾 🎺 💾

 Bonjour!
-I’m a graduate student completing his master’s of science in business intelligence and data science at HEC Montréal.
-I’ve helped bring multiple projects to life in the Québec creative and cultural world for the past few years.
-Up to August 2021, I was program manager at Zu Montreal, a creative hub for entertainment and technology.
+I’m a graduate student from HEC Montréal in business intelligence & data science.
+I’ve helped bring multiple projects to life in the Québec creative and cultural world over the past few years.
+Up to August 2021, I was program manager at Zu Montreal, an incubator for entertainment and technology startups.
 Music was my first (academic) love - I have a bachelor’s in music from the University of Montreal (2014), and a master’s in arts management from HEC Montreal (2016).